IngaKristin/Project_DE/README.md

-# Project_DE
-Repository for the Data Engineering Project
+# Project in Data Engineering - Trend Analysis of Reddit Comments